nu-tech-ethics/spring2024/pages/_assignments/midterm.md

 ### Format
 Your analysis can take the format of:
-- A paper: 5-6 page (graduate credit: 7-8 page) double spaced, 12-point font, Times New Roman.
+- A paper: 5-6 page (graduate credit: 8-10 page) double spaced, 12-point font, Times New Roman.
 Must include citations of any quotes/ideas used and bibliography (in addition to page count).
 - OR a presentation: 12-15 minute (graduate credit: 20-22 minute) presentation recording.
 Must include citations of any quotes/ideas used from readings and bibliography (can be a slide or separate attachment).

+#### Graduate Credit Students
+In addition to the extended paper/presentation format, graduate credit students must ALSO include a section historicizing some component of your selected technology.
+Some questions to think about as you develop this section:
+- When was the technology developed?
+What was happening in the world during that time?
+- Who conceptualized the technology and why?
+What issue in the world, if any, was it in response to?
+- Who was part of the design process and who wasn't?
+Why was that the case during that time?
+- How has the technology been utilized over time, and by whom?
+Why?
+- What other historical ideas/moments is this related to?

 ### Citations
 Follow [APA guidelines](https://owl.purdue.edu/owl/research_and_citation/apa6_style/index.html) for formatting and references: